 What we don't investigate

 - Disputes between neighbours, damage done to your property

 - Land boundaries or ownership deeds or covenants disputes

 - Work to indoor and outdoor shared walls.
 These are often known as party walls - see the Party Wall Act 1996 at GOV.UK

-- Anti-social behaviour, noise, parking or activities on highway (e.g. vehicle sales and repairs) - report on My Account
+- Anti-social behaviour, noise, parking or activities on highway (for example, vehicle sales and repairs) - report on My Account

 - Concerns relating to unsafe buildings or structures (building control)

 - Health and safety - report on My Account

 - Parking and obstructions on a public highway - report on My Account

 - Noise disturbance or other pollution - report on My Account